Whore (1991 film): Plot

 Liz is a Los Angeles street prostitute who is first seen attempting to get a customer on a busy downtown street near a tunnel.
 She addresses the audience directly on her life and problems throughout the film.
 One man stops and demands anal sex, and she crassly declines him.
-When a van stops by, she also brushes the driver off, recalling the last time she serviced a man in a van: it turned out there were several other men in the van, who gang-raped her, beat her, and left her for dead.
-An elderly man passing by gives her his handkerchief and offers to take her to a hospital.
-She refuses, makes up a boyfriend story and asks for some money.
-She sends him the money back with a thank you note and a new handkerchief.
+When a van stops by, she also brushes the driver off, recalling the last time she serviced a man in a van: It turned out there were several other men inside who gang-raped her, beat her, and left her for dead.
+An elderly man passing by gave her his handkerchief and offered to take her to a hospital.
+She refused, instead asking the aldermancy man for money.
+Later, Liz sends him the money back with a thank-you note and a new handkerchief.

-Liz is not merely attempting to get a customer, however: she is attempting to escape her pimp, Blake.
-Blake is a well-dressed, businesslike and extremely controlling man.

-As Liz stops off at a strip club for a drink, she explains how she ended up as she did: She was a small town girl, who married a violent drunk named Charlie.
-Though they have a child together, she can no longer cope and leaves him, taking her son with her, as he is sleeping it off.
-She takes a job on the graveyard shift at a diner, and when a customer offers her more money to have sex with him, she decides, given her rather low pay, to take it.
-She does this independently for a time until she meets Blake, who takes her to Los Angeles.
-Though Blake does do some things for her (including getting her tattooed), he is ultimately as cruel as her husband, so she decides to escape from him.
+Weary of her life as a prostitute, Liz is also attempting to escape her pimp, Blake, a well-dressed, businesslike and extremely controlling man.
+As Liz stops at a strip club for a drink, she explains how she ended up as she did: She was a small-town girl who married a violent drunk named Bill.
+Though they had a son together, Liz could no longer cope with his alcoholism and abuse, so she left with their infant child.
+Liz took a nightly shift at a diner and lived in poverty until one night, a customer offered her money to have sex with him.
+Desperate for money, Liz agreed and began prostituting herself independently for a time until meeting Blake, who takes her to Los Angeles.
+Though Blake does do some things for her (including getting her tattooed), he is ultimately as cruel as her husband.